hahooh/mcp-streaming-http-proxy-nodejs/README.md

 - Check the troubleshooting section above
 - Review the console logs for error details
 - Ensure your Node.js version meets requirements (>= 18.0.0)
-- Verify the remote SSE server is compatible with MCP protocol
+- Verify the remote streaming http server is compatible with MCP protocol

 ## Compatibility